MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 that needs to be closed/freed/acknowledged/… when the object that holds the handle dies.

-The B-ON profile defines a sound and easy way to get notified when an object is dead through the use of ``EnqueuedWeakReference`` objects:
+The BON profile defines a sound and easy way to get notified when an object is dead through the use of ``EnqueuedWeakReference`` objects:
 ``EnqueuedWeakReference`` is a subclass of ``WeakReference``.
 When such objects get their weak reference set to ``null`` by the system, they are